bluelight773/auto_skip_anime_intro/README.md

 This requires that the chapters be labelled in the video.
 For anime, based on a small sample, the primary Stremio link (eg, NyaaSi Multi Subs 1080p) had chapters labelled about half the time, so this approach may work about half the time.

+We later added additional strings (e.g., "logo", "commercial", "previously"), which may help with skipping chapters in non-anime content.

 # Steps to Auto-Skip OP and ED in Stremio on Android
 ## Install and configure mpv with auto-skip script
 1. Install mpv from [Play Store](https://play.google.com/store/apps/details?id=is.xyz.mpv)